 H. Temporary Absence of Head of Household

-If the Head of Household is temporarily absent from the home due to illness requiring hospitalization, nursing home confinement, or employment outside the local area, including military service, the Section 8 HAP will be provided for a maximum of 90 days.
+If the Head of Household is temporarily absent from the home due to illness requiring hospitalization, nursing home confinement, or employment outside the local area, including military service, the HCVHAP will be provided for a maximum of 90 days.
 The absent Head of Household’s income will continue to be counted and the Family will be responsible for their portion of rent to the Landlord for the 90 day period.
-If the Head of Household is unable to return to the Section 8 Housing Program assisted unit after the 90-day period, HACC will no longer consider the absent Family member the Head of Household and the Family may utilize the provisions of section G.
+If the Head of Household is unable to return to the HCVHousing Program assisted unit after the 90-day period, HACC will no longer consider the absent Family member the Head of Household and the Family may utilize the provisions of section G.

 An exception will be considered for the benefit of minor children where there is no eligible remaining Family member that has the legal capacity to enter a lease under state and local law.
 If there is another eligible adult that was not previously a member of the household who is available to move into the unit and assume the role as Head of Household, HACC may consider the addition of this adult as the Head of Household.
 The adult assuming the role as Head of Household must assume legal custody or kinship care of the minor children.
 The newly designated Head of Household must meet HACC’s eligibility standards and their income will be used to determine the Family’s share of housing assistance.
 For the benefit of the minor children, the newly designated Head of Household may assume permanent status as Head of Household if the initial Head of Household is unable to return to the unit and grants written authorization.
-In such cases, the initial Head of Household’s claim to Section 8 assistance is lost.
+In such cases, the initial Head of Household’s claim to HCVassistance is lost.
 The new Head of Household would assume any outstanding debt incurred by the former Head of Household.

 I. Separation or Divorce

-In cases of divorce or separation under a settlement or judicial decree, HACC shall follow a court’s ruling in determining which Family members continue to receive Section 8 assistance.
+In cases of divorce or separation under a settlement or judicial decree, HACC shall follow a court’s ruling in determining which Family members continue to receive HCVassistance.
 In cases where no settlement or judicial decree exists, HACC will:

 grant the voucher to the Family member who retains custody of the minor children or who cares for Disabled Family members;